Drouin Community Hub

 Drouin’s population grew by 27 per cent between the 2011 and 2016 census dates, and Baw Baw Shire is Victoria’s third fastest growing regional centre.
 Social infrastructure has not matched this rate of growth and community engagement has identified a lack of spaces where people and groups can meet and hold events in Drouin.

-Drouin has a higher proportion of disengaged young people and a higher rate of migration than other communities within the shire.
-Drouin’s anticipated growth will further emphasise the need for a community gathering place as new residents move to the town and seek to make meaningful connections.
+Drouin has a higher proportion of disengaged young people and a higher rate of migration than other communities within the Shire.
+Drouin’s anticipated growth further supports the need for a community gathering place as new residents move to the town and seek to make meaningful connections.

 During 2019, Council finalised the Community Hub Strategy, co-designed with the community.
-Possible features for a Community Hub include, but are not limited to, the following:
+A Community Hub for Drouin was a key action, with suggested integration of features including, but are not limited to, the following:

 - Early childhood centre

 - Community meeting space